pepaslabs/PCFanMagneticStirrer/README.md

 ![power supply](http://i.imgur.com/gUMD7M1.png "")

 The power supply is the typical 7805 linear regulator setup.
-Surprisingly, 0.1uf on the output results in stable operation.
+I used a 9V DC power supply for VCC, but 12V will also work.
+Surprisingly, 0.1uf on the output is all that is necessary for stable operation.
 The 220 Ohm resistor and LED ensure the minimum 5mA load is satisfied.

 ![stirrer](http://i.imgur.com/Sf7x89c.png "")